darwinJK/CaptainGame/README.md

 platform : Android studio

 This app is mainly used as a sample project for testing buttons input and diplaying output.
+The new uodate was that the practical application of viewModel has been implemented in this app.
+It can be viewed at any rotation without losing current data status.

 How to play :
 Once upon a time, a captain of a ship sails to find a treasure.